-ASPIRE is a free, bilingual, online tool that helps middle and high school teens learn about being tobacco free.
+ASPIRE is a bilingual, online tool that helps middle and high school teens learn about being tobacco free.
 It explains the dangers of tobacco and nicotine use, so they never start smoking.
 Or, if they already do, it gives information and ways to quit.

 - Students can earn a certificate of completion upon finishing the program.
 Click on “Student Log In” to begin.

 - Teachers/Administrators can see students’ progress by logging in to the Admin site.

 - Parents can help their teens be tobacco and nicotine free.

 - Healthcare providers can refer teen patients to this engaging tobacco/nicotine resource.